Improving Time Series Encoding with Noise-Aware Self-Supervised Learning and an Efficient Encoder: Experiments

 \subsection{Time-Series Forecasting}

-\textbf{Datasets \& Settings.} For this experiment, the same settings as described in \cite{informer} are adopted for both short-term and long-term forecasting.
-The supervised benchmark model used is the Informer \cite{informer}, while for other unsupervised benchmarks, a linear regression model is trained using the $L2$ norm penalty, with the learned representation $\mathbf{z}$ as input to directly predict future values.
-To ensure a fair comparison with works that only generate segment-level representations, only the $M^{th}$ timestep representation $z^M$ produced by the CoInception framework is used for the input segment.
+\textbf{Datasets \& Settings.} For this experiment, the same settings as \cite{informer} are adopted for both short-term and long-term forecasting.
+In addition to the representative works, CoInception is further compared with studies that delicately target the forecasting task, such as Informer \cite{informer}, StemGNN \cite{stemgnn} and N-BEATS \cite{nbeat}.
+Among these frameworks, Informer \cite{informer} is a supervised model which requires no extra regressor to process its produced representations.
+For other unsupervised benchmarks, a linear regression model is trained using the $L2$ norm penalty, with the learned representation $\mathbf{z}$ as input to directly predict future values.
+To ensure a fair comparison with works that only generate instance-level representations, only the $M^{th}$ timestep representation $z^M$ produced by the CoInception framework is used for the input segment.
 The evaluation of the forecast result is performed using two metrics, namely Mean Square Error (MSE) and Mean Absolute Error (MAE).
-For the datasets used, the Electricity Transformer Temperature (ETT) \cite{informer} datasets are adopted together with the UCR Electricity \cite{electricity} dataset.
-In addition to the representative works, CoInception is further compared with studies that delicately target the forecasting task, such as Informer \cite{informer}, StemGNN \cite{stemgnn}, LogTrans \cite{LogTrans}, N-BEATS \cite{nbeat}, and LSTnet~\cite{lstnet}.
+For the datasets used, the Electricity Transformer Temperature (ETT) \cite{informer} datasets are adopted together with the UCI Electricity \cite{electricity} dataset.

-\textbf{Results.} Due to limited space, we only present the multivariate forecasting results in Table \ref{tab:mulvar_forecasting}, while the results for the univariate scenario can be found in the Appendix.
-For better comparison, in all of our experiments, we highlight best results in bold and \textbf{red}, and second best results are in blue.
+\textbf{Results.} Due to limited space, we only present the multivariate forecasting results on MSE in Table \ref{tab:mulvar_forecasting_mse}.
 Apparently, the proposed CoInception framework achieves the best results in most scenarios over all 4 datasets in the multivariate setting.
 The numbers indicate that our method outperforms existing state-of-the-art methods in most cases.
 Furthermore, the Inception-based encoder design results in a CoInception model with only $40\%$ number of parameters compared with the second-best approach (see Table \ref{tab:classification}).